BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/the_shire.md

 **WARGEAR**

-- Unarmed
+- [Unarmed]

 **SPECIAL RULES**

-- Resistant to Magic
+- [Resistant to Magic]
-- Throw Stones (range 8", Strength 1).
+- [Throw Stones] (range 8", Strength 1).

 - **A Helpful Sort** `PASSIVE`

-If Folco is within 3" of Frodo at the start of a turn, Frodo may spend one of Folco's Will points to declare a Heroic Move, instead of using his own Might points.
+If Folco is within 3" of Frodo at the start of a turn, Frodo may spend one of Folco's Will points to declare a [Heroic Move], instead of using his own Might points.

 </div>